PrimalHQ/primal-android-app/app/src/main/github/release-notes/github.md

 - Add cutting off nested notes in feeds on level 3 and below (#499)
 - Fixed TLD trimming issues and add more tests (#502)
 - Fixed issue where bookmarked comments appear as articles
+- Fixed feed title to 1 line with ellipsis overflow in Explore Feed (#513)